vvlnote/vvlnote.github.io/_posts/2019-09-16-final_project_-_react_redux_and_rail.markdown

      - name
      - unit cost
      - consumption
-     - available amount
+     - available_amount
-     - alert low amount
+     - low_amount_alert .

 - dishes: this is the manu of the dishes this cafe provides
      - name
      - price
-     - ordered times
+     - total_orders

-- dish-ingredients : the major ingredients for each dish
+- dish_ingredients : the major ingredients for each dish
      - dish_id
      - ingredient_id
      - usage